mswimmer/www.elbsides.de/2019/cfp.md

 **The deadline for submission is June 15, 2019.**

+### Workshops ###

+We welcome submissions for workshops, but not through the normal process.
+Please email us at elbsides - at -  gmail.com with your proposal.

 # Topics #

 We are soliciting talks on computer security topics, but are not limited to the following: